Table of Contents[Hide][Show]

 Hayes-Morgan says raw, unprocessed honey has high vitamin, mineral, and antioxidant content, and it can also strengthen your immune system.
 Some health experts also believe raw honey can help treat seasonal allergies and hay fever.

 Feeling sleepy?
 It can also give you a boost of energy.

-Raw honey also has antibacterial, antifungal, antiviral, and anti-inflammatory properties, and it helps with digestion and skin issues, says Shirmohammadi.
+Additionally, raw honey has antibacterial, antifungal, antiviral, and anti-inflammatory properties, and it helps with digestion and skin issues, says Shirmohammadi.
 But, be careful, raw honey has a good amount of fructose, so a little goes a long way.

 If you love the ritual of coffee but have to lower your caffeine intake, then you’ll love chicory.
 The calorie-free herb comes from the root of a perennial plant and can serve as a caffeine-free coffee substitute and natural sweetener.

 Chicory root contains vitamins, minerals, soluble fiber, and antioxidants.
-There’s more — the inulin in chicory root can help feed digestive flora, leading to a healthier microbiome.
+Beyond that, the inulin in chicory root can help feed digestive flora, leading to a healthier microbiome.

 On top of all that, chicory extracts may fight fungi in certain situations, according to this study.

 These are sugar alcohols found in some foods labeled as “sugar free” or “no sugar added.”
 They have fewer calories than sugar and can have less of an impact on blood sugar levels than other carbs.

 There is something about vanilla that tastes so good.
 Whether it’s a scoop of vanilla ice cream or a vanilla latte, the flavor makes our taste buds go wild.